-2.12 Equipment Permitted / Not Permitted in Competition, Warm-up Areas/Event/Venue Details of Equipment Permitted in Competition Permitted in Warm-up & exercise areas but NOT past Gear Steward and NOT in competition NOT permitted at an Event/venue The wearing of any at an event will en Any equipment which the Ground Jury, TD or Chief at all ovolle will on Steward may determine is against the intent and general principles of Dressage X Balancing reins e.g. chambon, deGogue X Bearing reins e.g. chambon, deGogue Х Bit guards - leather/rubber circular gadgets that stop the bit pulling through Х Blinkers - any form Х Boots, bell boots and bandages -2 from each judge if worn in the space around the arena -2 from each judge if worn in the arena Boots which are affixed to the hoof and non- removable i.e. Glu-Shu X Breast plates Up to & incl Medium with a snaffle bridle Crystal mane bands 0.10.110 Х Double Bridle Med & above All levels 7.
-Ear plugs (permitted in presentations only) ted in presentations of only False tail/tail extensions - no metal or added extra weight - penalty elimination FEI sanctioned events refer to FEI rules Art 428.4 All levels - no metal or added extra weight or elimination Foregirths All levels Grass reins e.g. chambon, deGogue 7 111 10 7 010 Х Headphones or similar devices X , , , , , , , , , , , , , , , , , , , Mane and/or tail - Any decoration of the horse with items such as ribbons or flowers in the tail or crystal mane bands etc is strictly forbidden, apart from red ribbon in the tail to indicate a horse that kicks Х Monkey grip All levels Nasal strips X Neck straps All levels for safety purposes only Nose nets - refer to rule 2.156 & 2.212-for exceptions , Х Removable Over-boots (e.g. Easy Boot/Mac Boot/Hoof Boot, Scoot Boot Х Plaiting of mane and tail В

-Running Martingales with a snaffle bridle
+2.12 Equipment Permitted / Not Permitted in Con ip c uuori, warri-up r T Details of Equipment Permitted in Competition Permitted in Warm-up & exercise areas but NOT past Gear Steward and NOT in competition NOT permitted at an Event/venue The wearing of any at an event will ent Any equipment which the Ground Jury, TD or Chief Steward may determine is against the intent and general principles of Dressage Х Balancing reins e.g. chambon, deGogue Х Bearing reins e.g. chambon, deGogue X Bit guards - leather/rubber circular gadgets that stop the bit pulling through X Blinkers - any form Х Boots, bell boots and bandages -2 from each judge if worn in the space around the arena -2 from each judge if worn in the arena X Boots which are affixed to the hoof and non- removable i.e. Glu-Shu Х Breast plates Up to & incl Medium with a snaffle bridle Crystal mane bands Х Double Bridle Med & above All levels Ear plugs ted in presentations of only False tail/tail extensions - no metal or added extra weight - penalty elimination FEI sanctioned events refer to FEI rules Art 428.4 All levels - no metal or added extra weight or elimination Foregirths All levels Grass reins e.g. chambon, deGogue V X Headphones or similar devices Mane and/or tail - Any decoration of the horse with items such as ribbons or flowers in the tail or crystal mane bands etc is strictly forbidden, apart from red ribbon in the tail to indicate a horse that kicks X Х Monkey grip All levels Nasal strips X Neck straps All levels for safety purposes only Nose nets - refer to rule 2.15 & 2.21 for exceptions , Х Removable Over-boots (e.g. Easy Boot/Mac Boot/Hoof Boot, Scoot Boot X Running Martingales with a snaffle bridle

-Running reins e.g. chambon, deGogue Χ
+Running reins e.g. chambon, deGogue Х

 Saddle covers (e.g. sheepskin or rain covers etc) X

-Stirrups - lock in, tie downs, magnetised X
+Stirrups - lock in, tie downs, magnetised Х

-Tongue ties X
+Tongue ties Х

-Whip - 1 only - Horses 1.2m, Ponies 1m Refer to rule 2.6 for exceptions All levels subject to conditions of the event -2 if carried circling arena in events where not permitted2 if carried in the arena.
+Whip - 1 only - Horses 1.2m, Ponies 1m Refer to rule 2.6 for exceptions All levels subject to conditions of the event -2 if carried circling arena in events where not permitted. -2 if carried in the

+arena.